beginning of content

 What are the complications of thunderstorm asthma?

-Even in the absence of severe flare-ups, poorly-controlled asthma can have a negative effect on your life.
+Even without severe flare-ups, asthma that is not controlled properly can have a negative effect on your life.
 Complications may include:

 Taking your medicines exactly as prescribed is important.
 If you feel that your asthma is affecting your quality of life, contact your doctor.
 They can review your medicines.